-Table 4.6: Steps to estimate Buffer Width for all wetlands except Riveri ne.
-For Riveri ne wetla nds, see text bef ore Figure 4.4.
+Table 4.6:Steps to estimate Buffer Width for all wetlands.
+For Riverine wetlands, see text before Figure 4.4.

-Step 1 Sketch a zone 250 m wide around the AA.
-Step 2 Identify areas in which open water is directly adjacent to the AA, with no vegetated intertidal or upland area in between.
+Step 1 Identify areas in which open water is directly adjacent to the AA, with no vegetated intertidal or upland area in between.
 These areas are excluded from buffer calculations.
-Step 3 Draw straight lines 250 m in length perpendicular to the AA through the buffer area at regular intervals along the portion of the perimeter of the AA that has a buffer.
+Step 2 Draw straight lines 250 m in length perpendicular to the AA through the buffer area at regular intervals along the portion of the perimeter of the AA that has a buffer.
 For one-sided riverine AAs, draw four lines; for all other wetland types, draw eight lines (see Figures 4.3 and 4.4 below).
-Step 4 Estimate the buffer width of each of the lines as they extend away from the AA.
-For this metric, open water should be considered part of the buffer.
+Step 3 Estimate the buffer width of each of the lines as they extend away from the AA.
 Record these lengths on the worksheet below.
-Step 5 Estimate the average buffer width.
+Step 4 Estimate the average buffer width.
 Record this width on the worksheet below.